tejaslinge/Google-Maps-Places-Scraper/README.md

 I've seen a lot of job posts on UpWork / Fiverr which require scraping places from Google Maps given a PIN / ZIP Code or an address.
 For example "Pizza Places in New York" or "Construction Companies for Postal Code {Any London Postal Code}".

-To make things easier for people, here's an app which you can use to easily scrape places from Google Maps.
+To make things easier, here's an app which you can use to easily scrape places from Google Maps.

 Steps to setting-up this app: